Omotosho-2579/HealthWise-AI/README.md

 ## 📄 License & Copyright

-© 2024 [Your Name].
+© 2025 Mohammed Abdulrafiu Omotosho.
 All Rights Reserved.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.